TsonasIoannis/terraform-gke-cloudflare-prometheus-grafana/README.md

 - **Security**: Treat secrets with care.
 Avoid exposing them in logs or outputs.
 - **Access Control**: Limit access to repository secrets to authorized personnel.

+## Cloudflare Bootstrap

+I will be using Cloudflare to tie the monitoring platform to a domain name and also provide Zero Trust access to selected users.

+### Prerequisites.

+A domain name is required.
+You can purchase a domain name either through Cloudflare or any other registar.

+If you have a domain name purchased from a registar then you need to go through the DNS configuration [setup](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/.)

+### Step 1: Create Cloudlare account

+You can register for a free account

+### Step 2: Zero Trust signup

+Navigate from the dashboard to the Zero Trust where an additional registration step takes place.
+For Zero Trust a payment method is required even for the Free option.

+### Step 3: Generate API Token

+From the right hand top side go to `My Profile` section and then navigate to the `API Tokens` section.
+Create a Token with an initial Zero Trust Edit permission.

+Permission can be updated after creation as needed by Terraform with the minimum access possible best practise in mind.

+### Step 4: Set GitHub Secrets

+Set the token and account id secrets in GitHub so the Terraform workflow can utilise them.

 ## Getting Started

 To use these Terraform scripts locally, follow these steps: